ponsatcnam/Docker-pdfalto/README.md

 ## A docker file for the pdf alto converter

-`Pdfalto` is an original tools written by Patrice Lopez  and Achraf Azhar to transform XML to the alto format.
+`Pdfalto` is an original tools written by Patrice Lopez  and Achraf Azhar to transform PDF to the XML alto format.

 On the alto output format see: https://en.wikipedia.org/wiki/ALTO_(XML)